tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 - Funding sponsor
 - Country
 - Source type
-- Language: Select your language of interest, it is a sometimes overlooked way to reduce the number of documents you will have to look through!
+- Language: Select your language of interest, it is sometimes overlooked as a way to reduce the number of documents you will have to look through!
 - Open access

 Once you are done with your selection, don't forget to click **Limit to**.